 - We need to think about a range of consequences of different types sexual harassment and talk about levels of redress.
 The period when the Sexual Harassment of Women (Prohibition, Prevention and Redress) Act, 2013 was pushed through was soon after the ‘Nirbhaya’ case during the peak of public sentiment against sexual violence, and sexual harassment thus got pushed into the same basket, throwing proportionality out of the window.

 - Social media is used by young and savvy people, with a lot of anger and frustration with long procedures.
 It however often leads to ‘lateral’ violence or lashing out at people closer to you in ideology, age, class or power, and less a vertical challenge.

 - There is a contradiction between restorative justice, which can only build on an admission of guilt/wrong-doing, and punitive justice which depends on evidence and high standards of proof.

 - Due process also places the onus on accusers, which is not always in their best interest.
 This is also because due process has somehow become synonymous with legal process, and not just a process where principles of natural justice are followed, step by step.
 Due process is not versus speaking out…they can go alongside.

-- ICCs have become a quasi judicial process that militates against primary purpose of the Vishaka guidelines which was to look at the impact of the harassment.
-In most instances ICCs have become dysfunctional since most cases are being pushed towards the criminal justice system.
+- ICCs have become a quasi-judicial process that militates against the primary purpose of the Vishaka guidelines which was to look at the impact of the harassment.
+In most instances, ICCs have become dysfunctional since most cases are being pushed towards the criminal justice system.

 - ‘Zero tolerance’ to sexual harassment has also gotten translated into summary dismissals and we need to define what it is we mean by ‘zero tolerance’ in different work settings.